dicebear/dicebear/apps/docs/pages/guides/contribute-to-the-library/index.md

   in `dicebear/dicebear`

-It covers the monorepo layout, per-package workflow, cross-language parity tests across the JavaScript, PHP, Python, Rust, Go and Dart cores, and the release process.
+It covers the monorepo layout, per-package workflow, cross-language parity tests across the JavaScript, PHP, Python, Rust, Go, Dart and C# cores, and the release process.

 ## JSON Schema